nelliesnoodles/My-Website/README.md

 I wanted to see if I could build a website, so this is my project.
 Grateful to Django Girls for all the help getting this thing going.

-Plans TO-DO:\
+### Plans / TO-DO ###
-  * Add more whispering wall content\
+* Add more whispering wall content
-  * Add a pygame project\
+* Add a pygame project
-  * Learn Javascript -- add more responsive design\
+* Learn Javascript -- add more responsive design
-  * Personalize and style the site as I go\
+* Personalize and style the site as I go
-  * Keep adding pieces of everything I can do and learn to showcase my programming abilities\
+* Keep adding pieces of everything I can do and learn to showcase my programming abilities
-  * Add links to all my online work so I can use this as a resume\
+* Add links to all my online work so I can use this as a resume